polachz/WinSCPSshKeySetup/README.md

 ##How to use the script:

-1. Checkout the project to locla folder
+1. Checkout the project to local folder
 2. Add your public key to the the **ssh_pub_key** file
-3. run the ssh_key_upload.bat to congigure remote dystem automatically.
+3. run the *ssh_key_upload.bat* to congigure remote system automatically.

 `ssh_key_upload [user[:password]@]<server>`

-If you don't provide user name and password, script will ask you for that.
+If you don't provide user name and password the script will ask you for that.

 That's all.
 Enjoy the script